stevenwhatever123/UnityFpsProject/README.md

 This is my attemp on using Unity Engine for the first time, I've set a one week limit for myself and see what could I come out with no knowledge and experience of using Unity Engine.

-I decided to create a FPS game as I tried to figure out the basic mechanics and knowledge of using the engine first
+I decided to create a FPS game as I tried to figure out the basic mechanics and get a hang of how a game engine works first.

 This is the menu of my game which I took the logo and copy the style of FINAL FANTASY XIII-2.
 I really like the intro of it and find it beautiful but I always feel like the intro could do better by matching to its music.